-Settlement conferences are generally offered in all of the Supreme Court (Family Divisions) and Family Courts.
+Settlement conferences are offered in the Supreme Court (Family Division) and Family Court.

 What a settlement conference does

 What a settlement conference does not do

 You hear the proposals and views of the other party or parties and ask questions to be clear in your understanding of the issues